 Benefits of lavender oil

-Looking at the many benefits of lavender oil, you might be left asking, ‘OK, so what doesn’t it do!?”
+Looking at the many benefits of lavender oil would inspire you to make lavender oil and you might be left asking, ‘OK, so what doesn’t it do!?”
 Here is a non-exhaustive list of some of its incredible healing powers:

 - Anti-anxiety: Lavender’s most potent superpower is its anxiety-reducing ability.
 Indeed, one study found it to have similar effects to Valium…in mice, anyways.
 Other studies have shown it to have similar relaxing effects in humans, including women going through postpartum, and people waiting for the dentist.

-- Insomnia: Undoubtedly linked to the aforementioned anxiety-reducing benefits of lavender oil, many studies have shown how lavender oil promotes a better sleep, from onset to quality and duration of slumber.
+- Insomnia: Undoubtedly linked to the aforementioned anxiety-reducing benefits of lavender oil, many studies have shown how it promotes a better sleep, from onset to quality and duration of slumber.

-- Anti acne: Perhaps down to lavender oil’s antibacterial qualities, lavender oil has a wonderful anti-acne property that clears even the most stubborn angry red bumps.
+- Anti acne: Perhaps down to its antibacterial qualities, lavender oil has a wonderful anti-acne property that clears even the most stubborn angry red bumps.

 - Food and beverage flavouring: Lavender is used in all kinds of baked goods, like cupcakes and scones and icing, as well as added to mixed drinks and cocktails, to add an extra touch of complex flavour.